ZzinnerGamer/pf2e-threat-tracker/README.md

 - **Distance-Based Threat Modifiers**
   Scale down threat based on how far the attacker is from the enemy (relative to their speed).

-- **Trait & Vulnerability Configuration** *(WIP)*
-  Configure trait-based multipliers and vulnerabilities through a GUI.
-For example, if an enemy is vulnerable to fire, attacks with the `fire` trait will generate more threat.
-These settings dynamically affect threat calculation.

 - **Sequencer Visual Effects** *(Optional)*
   If the [Sequencer](https://github.com/fantasycalendar/FoundryVTT-Sequencer) module is installed, PF2e Threat Tracker can trigger animations or effects on tokens when threat changes or thresholds are reached.
   Example: a glowing effect when a new top-threat character overtakes another.